 She stumbled and fell, slamming into the ground and scraping her hands and getting a gash on her shin.
 But she barely slowed, up again in an instant, fleeing blindly through the jungle as if her life depended on it.
 Because it did.

-By chance or perhaps by instinct, she actually ran in the same direction that she’d originally come from.
-And when grew disoriented in the dark and tripped over some roots, it was at the base of the same fig tree that she’d sat at before.
+By chance or perhaps by instinct, she ran in the same direction that she’d originally come from.
+And when she grew disoriented in the dark and tripped over some roots, it was at the base of the same fig tree that she’d sat at before.
 Chest heaving, lungs seared with the need for oxygen, she ducked behind the tree and shrunk into a hollow space in the dirt.
 Tears welled.
 She sat there, listening hard for pursuit.

 But the jungle was eerily quiet.